-DOA has invested significant resources on the core project team and steering committee of the Commonwealth's PPEA Enterprise Resource Planning project (VEAP).
-With the assistance of the Enterprise Applications Public-Private Partnership Project Office, the Commonwealth has embarked on an ambitious comprehensive study of the Commonwealth's business processes at the enterprise level, which will lead toward the replacement of all central administrative systems with commercial off-the-shelf software.
-Implementation of a new performance budgeting system (allowing Probud to be decommissioned) and a new financial management system (allowing CARS to be decommissioned) are being given the highest priority.
-Efforts are ongoing on several fronts including business process reengineering and change management, chart of accounts, and software requirements and RFP.
+DOA has invested significant resources on the core project team and steering committee of the Commonwealth's PPEA Enterprise Resource Planning project.
+The Commonwealth completed an ambitious comprehensive study of the Commonwealth's business processes at the enterprise level, which will lead toward the replacement of all central administrative systems with commercial off-the-shelf software.
+Accounting and Reporting staff are working with VEAD (VITA's Enterprise Applications Division) and VDOT in efforts ongoing on several fronts including business process reengineering and change management, chart of accounts, and software requirements and RFP.
+This will require significant staff effort.